Sound Therapy

 Learning Difficulties

-Learning difficulties and auditory processing problems: Learning difficulties is a general term meaning that a child (or adult) has difficulty learning in a typical manner because the brain has trouble processing information.
-A learning difficulty is not an indication of intelligence level, but it means the child will have trouble learning in the same way others do and may have trouble performing certain types of tasks.
+Learning difficulties and auditory processing problems: Learning difficulties are a general term meaning that a child (or adult) has difficulty learning in a typical manner because the brain has trouble processing information.
+A learning difficulty is not an indication of intelligence; it means the child will learn differently from others and may struggle with certain tasks.

-Global learning difficulties: If a child has “global learning problems” then he will find all aspects of learning and understanding difficult regardless of what method of teaching is used.
+Global learning difficulties: If a child has “global learning problems,” then he will find all aspects of learning and understanding difficult, regardless of what method of teaching is used.
 These children used to be called “slow learners.”
-Such a child will typically get a low score on IQ tests or other types of learning assessments.
+Such a child will typically receive a low score on IQ tests or other learning assessments.

-Specific learning difficulties: Others may have “specific learning difficulties” meaning that only certain aspects of processing are problematic.
-These pupils are often quite bright but are sometimes misunderstood and mistaken for being lazy or careless, when in fact they are compensating for some type of sensory processing problem.
+Specific learning difficulties: Others may have “specific learning difficulties,” meaning that only certain aspects of processing are problematic.
+These pupils are often quite bright but are sometimes misunderstood and mistaken for being lazy or careless, when in fact they are compensating for a sensory processing problem.
 They may need a different type of instruction that suits their processing style.
-Specific therapeutic intervention may alleviate the difficulty considerably and enable these pupils to excel.
+Specific therapeutic interventions may significantly alleviate these pupils’ difficulties and enable them to excel.

 Can it be fixed?
 While a learning difficulty cannot normally be fixed completely, the right stimulation and inputs to the nervous system can significantly improve a child’s processing ability.
 This can go a long way towards reducing the effects of the learning difficulty.

 Remedial instruction, tutoring, speech therapy, etc. can be very helpful.
-However, this type of individual remedial help will have a greater chance of working if the processing problem is addressed first.
+However, this type of individual remedial help is more likely to work if the processing problem is addressed first.
 Sound Therapy is an easy, affordable, and effective way to improve sensory processing to address the cause of the problem.

 Terminology: Some of the terms for different types of learning difficulties include dyslexia, dyspraxia, apraxia, sensory integration disorder, auditory processing disorder or central auditory processing disorder.